 In the meantime I have found that watercolor is the medium for me, even though it turns out not to be the easy first step I naively imagined.
 Recently I discovered the synthetic paper "Yupo" which is actually a very tough plastic sheet with a slick surface that, unlike traditional watercolor paper, does not absorb water and paint.
 The paint slides on the surface and is more difficult to control but makes fascinating, intricate, watery effects impossible to create on traditional paper.

 I began my artistic life silk-screening designs on fabric.
 I then studied commercial graphic design and eventually ran my own design studio in Claremont, California.
 JANE WYKOFF GRAPHIC DESIGN specialized in business design, advertising and publishing and won numerous design awards.
-In 1999 I retired from commercial graphics and began my pursuit of watercolor painting.
+In 1999 I left commercial graphics and began my pursuit of watercolor painting.
 I credit my graphics background with teaching me the importance of strong composition which I strive for in all my work.
-I studied watercolor with Tom Fong, Nancy Shiershke, Chris Van Winkle, Frank Francese, Tony Couch, Fealing Lin, Catherine Tirr and Kwok Wai Lau and am indebted to each of them.
+I studied watercolor with Tom Fong, Nancy Shiershke, Chris Van Winkle, Frank Francese, Tony Couch, Fealing Lin, Catherine Tirr, Kwok Wai Lau, and Gwen Fox and am indebted to each of them.

-Most of my work is inspired by elements of the landscape.
+Most of my work is inspired by elements of the landscape, especially rocks and water.
 I sketch and paint en plein air, and then interpret the subject and complete the painting in my studio.
 I am pleased that so many of my paintings now reside in private collections and have been honored with awards.
 I live and paint in Pacific Palisades, California.